 Name, Province/State and Country of Residence Principal Occupations For Past Five Years Director Since (1) Common Shares Beneficially Owned or Over Which Control or Direction is Exercised (2) Michael Davies ^{(7),(8)} , CPA, CA Ontario, Canada Chief Financial Officer of Denarius Metals Corp.
-(Cboe CA:DMET), a polymetallic exploration and development company (current) Chief Financial Officer of GCM Mining Corp.
+(Cboe CA:DMET), a precious metals and polymetallic exploration and development company in Latin America and Spain (current) Chief Financial Officer of GCM Mining Corp.
 (2010 to 2022), a gold producer in Latin America.
 Chief Financial Officer of Caldas Gold Corp.
-(2020 to 2021), a gold production company.
-February 2023 50,000 Alfredo Garcia Gonzalez (9) Santiago, Chile Businessman with over 40 years' experience in the mining business, most of them related with base metals and gold exploration (current) February 2018 75,500 Robert Metcalfe ^{(3),(4),(5),(6),(7),(8),(9)} Ontario, Canada Director of Blue Star Gold Corp., a gold exploration company listed on the TSXV, focused in Nunavut, Canada (current) Director of Betterlife Pharma Inc., a biotechnology company listed on the CSE (current) Director of Pasofino Gold Limited, a Canadian based mineral exploration company listed on the TSXV (current) Director of Global Copper Corp., a mineral exploration company listed on the TSXV (current) Director of IberAmerican Lithium Corp., a lithium exploration company listed on Cboe Canada (2023 to 2024) Director of Strategic Minerals Europe Corp., a mining company listed on Cboe Canada that develops long-term projects through modern and sustainable mining (2023 to 2024) Medcolcanna Organics Inc., a CSE listed company (2019 to 2023) GCM Mining Inc., a gold producer with properties in South America (2011 to 2022) Director of LSC Lithium Inc., a lithium exploration company focused in South America (2016 to 2019) February 2023 52,600 Michael Mutchler ^{(7),(8) (9)} Ontario, Canada Director of Lavras Gold Corp., a Canadian exploration company listed on the TSXV (current) President and CEO of Amarillo Gold Corporation, a gold exploration company listed on the TSXV with projects in Brazil (2018 - 2022) February 2023 Nil proposed nominees.
-This information does not include options exercisable for the purchase of Common Shares issued under the Company's 2018 Stock Option Plan (as defined herein).
-See "Directors' Compensation" below for additional information.
+(2020 to 2021), a gold producer in Latin America.
+February 2023 50,000 Alfredo Garcia Gonzalez (9) Santiago, Chile Businessman with over 40 years' experience in the mining business, most of them related with base metals and gold exploration (current) February 2018 75,500 Robert Metcalfe ^{(3),(4),(5),(6),(7),(8),(9)} Ontario, Canada Director of Blue Star Gold Corp., a gold exploration company listed on the TSXV, focused in Nunavut, Canada (current) Director of Strategic Minerals Europe Corp. that develops long-term projects through modern and sustainable mining (current) Director of Betterlife Pharma Inc., a biotechnology company listed on the CSE (2019 to 2025) Director of Pasofino Gold Limited, a Canadian based mineral exploration company listed on February 2023 52,600

+Name, Province/State and Country of Residence Principal Occupations For Past Five Years Director Since (1) Common Shares Beneficially Owned or Over Which Control or Direction is Exercised (2) the TSXV (2022 to 2025) Director of Global Copper Corp., a mineral exploration company listed on the TSXV (2023 to 2025) Director of IberAmerican Lithium Corp., a lithium exploration company listed on Cboe Canada (2023 to 2024) Medcolcanna Organics Inc., a CSE listed company (2019 to 2023) GCM Mining Inc., a gold producer with properties in South America (2011 to 2022) Michael Mutchler ^{(7),(8)(9)} Ontario, Canada Director and interim COO of Lavras Gold Corp., a Canadian exploration company listed on the TSXV (current) Director, President and CEO of Hochschild Mining Brazil Holdings Corp. (formerly Amarillo Gold Corporation, a gold exploration company listed on the TSXV with projects in Brazil (current) February 2023 Nil